-However, various governmental bodies mandate that the basic shape of the consonant $ra \, \Pi$ should be used for these ligatures as well, especially in school textbooks.
-Media and literary publications in Malaysia and Singapore mostly use the unchanged form of $ra \, \Pi$.
-Sri Lanka, on the other hand, specifies the use of the changed forms shown in Figure 12-23.
+However, various governmental bodies mandate that the basic shape of the consonant $ra \Pi$ should be used for these ligatures as well, especially in school textbooks.
+Media and literary publications in Malaysia and Singapore mostly use the unchanged form of $ra \Pi$.
+Sri Lanka, on the other hand, specifies the use of the changed forms shown in Figure 12-24.

 Tamil Ligature shri.
 Prior to Unicode 4.1, the best mapping to represent the ligature shri was to the sequence .
-Unicode 4.1 in 2005 added the character U+0BB6 TAMIL LETTER SHA and as a consequence, the best mapping became .
+Unicode 4.1 in 2005 added the character U+0BB6 TAMIL LETTER SHA and as a consequence, the best mapping became

+.
 Due to slow updates to implementations, both representations are widespread in existing text.
 Therefore, treating both representations as equivalent sequences is recommended.
-Figure 12-23 shows the two sequences.
+Figure 12-24 shows the two sequences.

-Figure 12-23.
+Figure 12-24.
 Tamil Ligatures for shri

 Ligatures with aa in Traditional Tamil Orthography.
-In traditional Tamil orthography, the vowel sign aa \Box optionally ligates with 600, 60, or $\underline{\bigcirc}$, as illustrated in Figure 12-24.
+In traditional Tamil orthography, the vowel sign aa \square optionally ligates with π_1 , π_1 , or \square , as illustrated in Figure 12-25.

-Figure 12-24.
+Figure 12-25.
 Traditional Tamil Ligatures with aa